-Dark mode is all the rage nowadays because of many reasons: it saves energy, blurs the background to put focus on content and is aesthetically pleasing to use.
-Facebook dark mode applies to all elements of the website seamlessly, for example, on reaction emojis, comments, profile pages etc. Along with the dark mode, Facebook has also implemented a brand new design that seems suitable for touch displays, specially on Windows laptops and tablets.
+Dark mode is all the rage nowadays because of many reasons: it saves energy, blurs the background to put the focus on content, and is aesthetically pleasing to use.
+Facebook dark mode applies to all elements of the website seamlessly, for example, on reaction emojis, comments, profile pages, etc. Along with the dark mode, Facebook has also implemented a brand new design that seems suitable for touch displays, especially on Windows laptops and tablets.
 We have listed down the steps on how you can enable Facebook dark mode in Chrome and Firefox.

 How to enable Facebook Dark Mode